Hyde Park, Boston: Housing

 Of the roughly 12,000 housing units in Hyde Park, 60% are owner-occupied.
 The number of rental units grew by 3% between 2000 and 2010.
-6% of housing units are vacant, the vast majority of which are apartments.
+Six percent of housing units are vacant, the vast majority of which are apartments.

-In the aftermath of the financial crisis of 2007–08, Hyde Park experienced a large increase in the number of financially distressed properties.
+During the 2008 financial crisis, Hyde Park experienced a large increase in the number of financially distressed properties.
 Some sections of Hyde Park experienced foreclosures at twice the rate of the rest of Boston, and triple what the rate had been in 2006.
 Comparing 2011 and 2012, foreclosures dropped by 75% year over year.

 The Boston Housing Authority maintains one public housing complex called Fairmont.
 Consisting of a total of 202 housing units, the Fairmont complex was built more than 40 years ago.
 The units are condo-styled and are offered primarily to low-income and elderly residents.

 Liveability

-Hyde Park contains almost all the amenities of a city, but in a suburban environment.
+Hyde Park is significantly more suburban in nature than other Boston neighborhoods, and does not have many common amenities.
+It has fewer sit down restaurants than any neighborhood other than Mattapan, low walkability, fewer than 10 liquor licenses, and limited public transit, with only three primary bus lines connecting to the MBTA subway system.
+Much of the neighborhood is also only serviced by commuter rail trains in higher cost zones than the rest of the city.
 The cost of living is very reasonable, especially for the amount of resources it has.
 The total crime rate is 1,896/100k, 1% lower than Boston and 31% lower than the national average; violent crimes are 481/100k; the high school graduation rate is 83%; employment median household income is $71,112, 7% percent higher than Boston's; and median housing cost is $524,668, 3% percent lower than Boston as a whole.